adhikarisulav81/mscprojectweb/README.md

 They can create, read, update, and delete technicians and customers.
 They can view and update their details
 Admin can log out of the system

+**TECHNICIAN PORTAL**

+A technician can log in to the system.
+They can view and update their profile.
+They can view their assigned task and request details.
+They can also view the customer details.
+They can mark or update the request status as work started and completed, which notifies the admin and customer that the request has been started and completed, respectively.
+They can log out of the system.